-Mr. Singh’s parents emigrated from India, where their families had been involved in local politics, to the United States in the 1960s.
-They often discussed the issues facing their community, state, and country with Mr. Singh and his brother, and instilled the idea of “giving back to the country that provided you this opportunity” as immigrants.
+In the 1960’s, Sam Singh’s parents emigrated to the U.S. from India where their families had been involved in local politics.
+They often discussed the issues facing their community, state, and country with Singh and his brother, and instilled the idea of “giving back to the country that provided you this opportunity” as immigrants.

-Mr. Singh initially attended Michigan State University with the intention of going to law school, however in his interview with Dr. Kathy Agard, he identifies two experiences that caused him to change his focus and instead enter the nonprofit sector.
+Singh initially attended Michigan State University with the intention of going to law school, however in an interview with Kathy Agard, he identified two experiences that caused him to change focus and instead enter the nonprofit sector.

 “I think that the nonprofit leaders that I had the opportunity to work with, one, were very collaborative in nature.
 I think part of that was because a lot of our institutions were influenced by great stalwarts of the state — the George Romneys of the world, the Russ Mawbys of the world, the Dottie Johnsons.
 Because they were involved in a lot of the development of these organizations, we all worked together as the staff.
 So that kind of collaborative nature was, I think, not necessarily unique to Michigan, but it was the thing that actually allowed us to do things at a much more rapid space and time than I think other places around the country.”

-This newfound interest in the nonprofit sector led Mr. Singh to become a Youth Engaged in Service (YES) ambassador with the Points of Light Foundation in 1993.
-According to Campus Compact, the YES program “places community-minded young people between the ages of 18–25 with statewide partner organizations for one year to provide technical assistance, training, advocacy, and program development around youth service, service learning, and youth leadership (1).”
-The YES program placed Mr. Singh at the Michigan Community Service Commission, where he helped to develop and implement the first Governor’s Service Awards, as well as assisted in implementing AmeriCorps during its first year in Michigan alongside Mr. Kyle Caldwell who was then serving as a governor’s management intern.
+This newfound interest in the nonprofit sector led Singh to become a Youth Engaged in Service (YES) ambassador with the Points of Light Foundation in 1993.
+According to Campus Compact, the YES program “places community-minded young people between the ages of 18–25 with statewide partner organizations for one year to provide technical assistance, training, advocacy, and program development around youth service, service learning, and youth leadership.”
+YES placed Singh at the Michigan Community Service Commission, where he helped to develop and implement the first Governor’s Service Awards, and assisted in implementing AmeriCorps during its first year in Michigan alongside Kyle Caldwell who was then serving as a governor’s management intern.

-After finishing his yearlong commitment to the YES program at MCSC, Mr. Singh was asked to become the executive director of Volunteer Centers of Michigan, which at the time was housed at the Michigan Nonprofit Forum (which would later become the Michigan Nonprofit Association).
-When Mr. David Egner left the position of president and CEO at the Michigan Nonprofit Association (MNA) in 1997, Mr. Singh was asked to take the position — he was only 26 years old.
+After finishing a yearlong commitment to the YES program at MCSC, Singh was asked to become the executive director of Volunteer Centers of Michigan, an organization housed at the Michigan Nonprofit Forum (later the Michigan Nonprofit Association (MNA)).
+In 1997, David Egner left MNA as president and CEO, and Singh, at 26 years of age, was asked to take Egner’s position.

-Mr. Singh served as president and CEO of MNA for ten years, and oversaw many significant changes to the organization.
-Under his leadership, the membership of MNA increased, from 464 member organizations in May of 1998 to over 1,000 by 2007.
-Mr. Singh also helped to build the public policy advocacy capacity of Michigan’s nonprofit sector by partnering with the Council of Michigan Foundations to create the Michigan Public Policy Initiative (MPPI).
+For ten years, Singh served as president and CEO of MNA, and oversaw many significant changes to the organization.
+Under his leadership, the membership of MNA increased from 464 member organizations in May of 1998 to over 1,000 by 2007.
+Singh also helped to build the public policy advocacy capacity of Michigan’s nonprofit sector by partnering with the Council of Michigan Foundations to create the Michigan Public Policy Initiative (MPPI).
 MPPI was created to educate newly elected legislators on the nonprofit sector, as well as to educate nonprofits on how to become engaged effectively in public policy.